walmartlabs/thorax/README.md

 ### *model.isPopulated()* *collection.isPopulated()*

-NARRATIVE REFERENCE (big picture): When you add a model attribute to a view (CHANGE, LUMBAR), `setModel` is going to be called on that view for you automatically by Thorax. `view.setModel()` and `view.setCollection()` use this to determine whether or not to fetch the collection.
+NARRATIVE REFERENCE (big picture): When you add a model attribute to a view, `setModel` is going to be called on that view for you automatically by Thorax. `view.setModel()` and `view.setCollection()` use this to determine whether or not to fetch the collection.

 API (details): The default implementation checks to see if any keys that are not `id` and are not default values have been set.